 QuickBooks Online Daily Transactions & Credit Management Training Course 522

-This course is ideal for any organisation or business, small or large, which sells products.
-It is also ideal for people selling services which are related to these products, like:
+This course is ideal for any organisation or business, small or large, which sells products or a combination of products and services, like:

 - Tradespeople (electricians, mechanics, plumbers, carpenters, painters)